lemon24/reader/docs/plugins.rst

     READER_PLUGIN='first.plugin:entry_point second_plugin:main' \
     python -m reader some-command

+To load web application plugins, set the ``READER_APP_PLUGIN`` environment variable in a similar way.

 Currently plugins are loaded through the CLI and web application only (they won't be loaded when importing :class:`Reader`).